 Academic advisers help students know which classes to take for their degree, but it helps to have an idea of what is required.
 Please view our General Education at Penn State overview.

 Please encourage your student to download and complete our Transfer Credit Worksheet.
-This worksheet asks students to list their Advanced Placement (AP) exams, Advanced Level (A-Level) exams, International Baccalaureate (IB) exams, or courses for college credit at another instiution.
+This worksheet asks students to list their Advanced Placement (AP) exams, Advanced Level (A-Level) exams, International Baccalaureate (IB) exams, or courses for college credit at another institution.
 In consultation with their academic adviser at NSO, students will decide how to best use these credits at Penn State.
-Students can find this worksheet on their Pre-NSO Homework.
+Students can find this worksheet on their NSO Tasklist.

 Review financial planning for Penn State